-JEWL398 JEWELRY/METALS INDEPENDENT STUDY (1 TO 3 CREDITS)
+JEWL398 JEWELRY/METALS INDEPENDENT STUDY (1-3 CREDITS)\

 The purpose of an independent study is to provide for the unique interests, specific passions, and artistic direction of students who seek opportunities to direct their own learning in order to fulfill personal educational goals.
-(Prerequisites: JEWL121 and permission of the instructor) Studio Fee
+(Prerequisites: JEWL121 and permission of the instructor)

-JEWL421 ADVANCED JEWELRY/METALS PROJECTS (3 CREDITS, COURSE MAY BE REPEATED ONCE TO A MAXIMUM OF 6 CREDITS TOWARDS A DEGREE)
+JEWL421 ADVANCED JEWELRY/METALS PROJECTS (3 CREDITS)\

 In this advanced-level course students will select an area of continued investigation that further develops expressive jewelry and metalsmithing projects.
 Students work closely with the faculty to define a semester-long exploration of projects and research.
-This course will incorporate technical information on processes and highlights of contemporary and historical jewelry and metalsmithing through classroom presentations (Prerequisite: JEWL321) Studio Fee
+This course will incorporate technical information on processes and highlights of contemporary and historical jewelry and metalsmithing through classroom presentations (Prerequisite: JEWL321) (Course may be repeated once to a maximum of 6 credits towards a degree.)

-JEWL490 JEWELRY/METALS INTERNSHIP (1 TO 6 CREDITS)
+JEWL490 JEWELRY/METALS INTERNSHIP (1-6 CREDITS)